-Children's Health Study Dr. Saroja Voruganti is working to identify genes and lifestyle factors that affect children's health status and overall well-being.
+Children's Health Study

+Dr. Saroja Voruganti is working to identify genes and lifestyle factors that affect children's health status and overall well-being.

-Choline Status Study Dr. Steven Zeisel's study is determining which biomarkers in the blood most accurately reflect a person's choline status.
-FASD Epidemiological Study In addition to studies recruiting participants in our local community, Dr. Phil May's research reaches far beyond and includes cohorts of women and their children in the Western Cape Province of South Africa.
+Choline Status Study

+Dr. Steven Zeisel's study is determining which biomarkers in the blood most accurately reflect a person's choline status.

+FASD Epidemiological Study

+In addition to studies recruiting participants in our local community, Dr. Phil May's research reaches far beyond and includes cohorts of women and their children in the Western Cape Province of South Africa.
 These participants are in a longitudinal study on child growth and development and maternal risk factors for fetal alcohol spectrum disorders.
-At the NRI, research focuses on the intersection of nutrition and genetics and, therefore, each clinical study has different requirements.
-In FY19 the following studies were underway, offering opportunities for many community members to be further involved in our mission.

-Fructose-Liver Fat Study Dr. Saroja Voruganti is identifying genetic and dietary factors that affect the risk for non-alcoholic fatty liver disease.
+Fructose-Liver Fat Study

+Dr. Saroja Voruganti is identifying genetic and dietary factors that affect the risk for non-alcoholic fatty liver disease.

-Infant Cognition & Nutrition Study Dr. Carol L. Cheatham is testing whether eating an egg for five out of seven days each week while breastfeeding will improve infant cognitive development.
+Infant Cognition & Nutrition Study

+Dr. Carol L. Cheatham is testing whether eating an egg for five out of seven days each week while breastfeeding will improve infant cognitive development.